benchittle/pressure-transducer/documentation/notes.md

 ## Beginning Construction of the First DIY3 Board
 The custom PCB has been designed, ordered, and received.
 I used JLCPCB as the boardhouse and it turned out great, but as expected, I'm already noticing design issues.

 After reading up on the Cave Pearl Project's notes on [saving power with microSD cards](https://thecavepearlproject.org/2017/05/21/switching-off-sd-cards-for-low-power-data-logging/), I realized that I underestimated the power consumption of the microSD card and DS3231.
 Using some DeepSleep example code from the ESP32 framework for Arduino, and after cutting [a connection on the board itself](https://wiki.dfrobot.com/FireBeetle_Board_ESP32_E_SKU_DFR0654#target_4) (see the "Low Power" pad), I was able to get the FireBeetle's current consumption down to ~10 uA as expected.
-However, just adding the RTC module and microSD card to the circuit bumped the current consumption up to 0.4 mA to 1.2 mA depending on the microSD card.
+However, just adding the RTC module and microSD card to the circuit bumped the current consumption up to between 0.4 mA and 1.2 mA depending on the microSD card.
 I'm thinking about dealing with this the same way the Cave Pearl Project did: pin power the RTC module and use a transistor (a BJT) as a switch to toggle the power to the microSD during sleep.
 Unfortunately, that means I'll have to do some janky soldering on the custom PCB, which I'll have to redesign in the future.

 # 14 Apr 2022